liuyang8091216/git/readme.txt

-﻿git is a distributed version control system. git is free soft war.
+﻿git is a distributed version control system. git is free softwar a distributed under the GPL.